Unidata/netcdf-c/docs/install.md

 support site</a> for more information about remote client access to data on OPeNDAP servers.)

-Set the NCDIR environment variable to indicate where netCDF should be installed.
+If necessary, set the NCDIR shell variable to indicate where netCDF should be installed.
 Then to build a netCDF-3 library without support for the netCDF-4 formats or functions, but with remote client access, use: